lostjared/Knights_Tour/README.md

 ## Assets

 - `data/font.ttf`: The font used for rendering text.
-- `data/logo.bmp`: The logo image displayed in the window.
 - `data/knight.bmp`: The knight image used for the simulation.

 ## Contributing